Gandersheim Abbey

 Are there guided tours?

-Guided tours may be available, providing an in-depth understanding of the abbey’s history and architecture.
+Guided tours may be available, offering deeper insights into the history and significance of Gandersheim Abbey.
 Check the official website for details.

 What’s the best time to visit?